remeessalam/scanf/copycode.md

                     Client-Centric Approach
                   </h6>
                   <p className="desc mt-2">
-                    At [you company name], we recognize that every business is unique, with its own set of challenges and goals.
+                    At SCANF, we recognize that every business is unique, with its own set of challenges and goals.
 That’s why we adopt a personalized approach, customizing each project to align seamlessly with your specific requirements.
 Whether